Turmeric may be introduced into meals as soon as baby is ready to start solids, which is generally around 6 months of age.

 As you would when introducing any new food, start by offering a small quantity for the first few servings.
 If there is no adverse reaction, gradually increase the quantity over future meals.

-Use a pinch or two of grated or powdered turmeric to season vegetables, or stir it into soft, scoopable foods like congee (rice porridge), dal (stewed lentils), or rice flavored with ghee.
-Stir turmeric into large, soft kimchi rice balls, bean patties, or meatballs that are easy for baby to pick up.
+Use a pinch or two of grated or powdered turmeric to season vegetables, or stir it into soft, scoopable foods like congee, stewed lentils, or yogurt.
+Stir turmeric into large, soft rice balls, bean patties, or meatballs that are easy for baby to pick up.
 Or make a garlicky turmeric paste to season tempeh, meat, or fish.
-Just keep in mind that turmeric easily stains little hands, textiles, and counters – almost anything it touches.

 Continue seasoning the child’s food with fresh or powdered turmeric as you like.
 This is also a good age for introducing baked goods with turmeric in them, such as pancakes, muffins, and breads.
 Turmeric teas, served warm but not hot, and haldi doodh (golden milk) are also fine at this age, and make for great practice with an open cup.